soltonbaev/soltonbaev.com/user/pages/05.about-me/about-me-en.md

 ---
-title: soltonbaev.com - About me
+title: About me
-menu: ABOUT ME
+menu: About me
-image_align: right
 ---

 # About me